The Three Cold Kittens

 The Problem

-Winter has set in.
-The three little kittens are very cold and they need mittens.
-Mother Cat decided to make mittens.
+Mother Cat is making mittens for her three cold kittens.
 It takes two balls of wool to make mittens for one kitten.
 How many balls of wool will Mother Cat need to make mittens for three little kittens?

 Teaching Sequence